Q-Minh/nihu/dox/custom_element.md

 - eval_dshape evaluates the gradient of the shape functions.
 - corner_begin returns a pointer to the first corner of the shape set.

-The argument and return type of the functions are defined automatically based on the traits class, and are inherited from the CRTP base class ::shape_set_base.
+The arguments and return types of the functions are defined automatically based on the traits class, and are inherited from the CRTP base class ::shape_set_base.

 \snippet custom_gaussian_element.hpp Shape class